Engagement Ring Anatomy: Complete Guide to Ring Parts & Terminology (2026)

 - Micropavé: Tiny diamond paves, usually stacked on top of each other for a spectacular display.

 Three Stone: The center diamond is flanked by two accessory stones, usually other diamonds.
 They can be in all varieties of cuts and shapes.
+Options exist for matching diamonds where each diamond is cut in the same shape and complementary stone shapes where you can mix diamond shapes for a more unique look.

 Engagement Ring Terms